Japandi design blends Japanese minimalism with Scandinavian warmth for spaces that feel peaceful and inviting.

 Try draping them over your bed or sofa for instant coziness.
 Natural colors—think cream, taupe, or soft gray—help keep that Japandi look on point.

-Curved lines bring flow and movement to a Japandi room.
-Go for coffee tables, poufs, or armchairs with rounded edges—they feel friendlier than sharp corners.
+Go for coffee tables, sofas, or armchairs with rounded edges—they feel friendlier than sharp corners.

 Open floor plans just work with Japandi style.
 You get that airy, purposeful feeling right away.